JamesRandall/FunctionMonkey/docfx/guides/http/authorization.md

 Function Monkey supports the standard authorization types of Azure Functions and adds support for token validation through the Authorization header - typically for use with OpenID Connect and an access token.
 If you're using token validation then you need to register a class that is able to verify the token and populate a ClaimsPrincipal.

+This functionality is comprised of two discrete parts - token validation and claims authorization.

+## Token Validation

+Token Validation validates a bearer token and returns a populated ClaimsPrincipal object.
 The authorization type can be specified per function and a default can be set.
 In the example below token validation is set as a default, a token validator is registered while one of the functions is set to use anonymous authorization:

     public class FunctionAppConfiguration : IFunctionAppConfiguration
     {